NEVER A DULL MOMENT IN GRAND RAPIDS

-A place for children to discover, play, and learn.
-Our museum features many hands-on exhibits: Lake Life! complete with working stage, fishing boat and dock, as well as an obstacle coarse swamp and tree fort!, Riverview Water Table, Treesa~ the talking tree, KEVA Engineering Planks, Monthly scavenger hunts, River Town which hosts: a Doctors office, Fire Department, Animal Clinic, Bakery, Music Department, dress-up room, and much more.
+A place for children to discover, play and learn.
+Our museum features many hands-on exhibits: Lake Life! complete with working stage, fishing boat and dock, as well as an obstacle course swamp and tree fort!, Riverview Water Table, Treesa~ the talking tree, KEVA Engineering Planks, Monthly scavenger hunts, River Town which hosts: a Doctors office, Fire Department, Animal Clinic, Bakery, Music Department, dress-up room, and much more.
 We also have a tot park and maze for younger guests.
 Don't forget to stop and dig for some dinosaurs!
 On your way out check out the museum store for children’s gifts.

 Hill Annex Mine

 1/2 Hour Historic Mining Tour

 Hill Annex Mine State Park offers two different tours.
 Each runs 1.5 hours in length and is offered on Saturday, Memorial Day through Labor Day weekends.

 Hunt for fossils from the Cretaceous era and best of all you can keep what you find!

 Historic Mine Tour:

 Tour Times: 12:30 & 3:00 pm

 Board a bus to trace the route miners took to get to work at the mine.